Why Working From Home Doesn’t Work For Everyone

 Microsoft CEO Satya Nadella summed it up best when he said, ‘What I miss is when you walk into a physical meeting, you are talking to the person that is next to you, you’re able to connect with them for the two minutes before and after.
 One of the things I feel is, hey, maybe we are burning some of the social capital we built up in this phase where we are all working remote.
 What’s the measure for that?’

-If you are trying to navigate ways to introduce flexible and long-term remote working, but still want to create a culture of collaboration and innovation, we can help you.
-Contact us today to discuss how we can help you.
+If you are trying to navigate ways to introduce flexible and long-term remote working, but still want to create a culture of collaboration and innovation, I can help you.
+Contact me today to discuss how I can help you.